Overview

 The search for new treatments for DIPG

-His team was part of an international collaborative effort to sequence the genome of DIPG, in work that was published in 2014.
-One of their most notable findings was a mutation in a gene called ACVR1, a mutation not seen in any other type of cancer.
-The same mutation is, however, found in a disease known as stone man syndrome, a debilitating genetic condition in which muscles can turn to bone.
-The unexpected discovery, linking these two drastically different diseases, meant that research into drugs to treat stone man syndrome might also be important in the search for treatments for DIPG.
+The Jones lab at the Institute of Cancer Research is one of the foremost labs in the world for research into DIPG.
+The team there were part of an international collaborative effort to sequence the genome of DIPG, in work that was published in 2014.
+One of their most notable findings was a mutation in a gene called ACVR1, a mutation not seen in other types of cancer but found in a quarter of children with DIPG.

 Impact